sing-group/seda/seda-docs/source/operations.rst

 Sort
 ----

-This operation allows to sort sequences.
-Sort can be made based on sequence headers or on the content of the sequences.
+This operation allows sequences to be sorted based either on sequence headers or on the content of the sequences.
 You can choose between two criteria to sort them: length or alphabetical.
-By default, sequences are sorted in ascending order (e.g. the shortest sequence in the first place).
-The *‘Descending’* option allows to sort sequences in descending order (e.g. the longest sequence in the first place).
+By default, sequences are sorted in ascending order (i.e. the shortest sequence in the first place).
+The *‘Descending’* option allows to sort sequences in descending order (i.e. the longest sequence in the first place).

 .. figure:: images/operations/sort/1.png
    :align: center